Discretionary rate relief

 Who qualifies for discretionary relief?
 (100% maximum)

 Check our current discretionary rate relief policy.
-New applications will be issued to existing recipients for them to reapply.
+In order to maintain our records and ensure accurate billing, Shropshire Council will occasionally issue a review form to ensure that the awarding of discretionary rate relief is still applicable.
 It should be noted that discretionary rate relief can't be awarded on empty properties.

 How to apply for discretionary rate relief